raz455/SecArmy-CTF2k19/README.md

 00000170  20 20 09 09 09 09 20 09  20 20 09 09 09 09 20 09  |  .... .  .... .|
 00000180</pre><br>

-4)Generally **hexdump** must print some weird characters and and special characters but in our case only "." and space<br>
+4)Generally "hexdump" must print some weird characters and and special characters but in our case only "." and space<br>
 5)So put space to "0" and "." to "1" which gives binary Stream.
 <pre>011000110011001001010110011010100101100101011000010010100111010001100101010110000111010001010101010011010100010101111000010001010101100000110001011010110111011101100100010101100011100001111000010110000011000101100100011010000100111001010110001110010111100101001101010101110110010001101111011001000100011000111001010010010100110100110011010010010111101001100110010100010011110100111101</pre><br>